Fundamental energy cost for quantum measurement: Energy cost of quantum measurement

-This is consistent with applying Landauer's principle\cite{landauer,longlandauerpaper} to the measurement process (see main text), as has been first done by Bennett \cite{bennettreview82} and was generalized to feedback protocols by ref.\ \cite{esposito-prx}.
-The equality \eqref{eq:diffent} will turn out to be useful to derive the equality results in the following sections, but {\it requires knowledge about the internal state of the measurement device}.
-In contrast, inequality \eqref{firstmainresult} in the main text
+Note that Eq.~\eqref{eq:diffent} is consistent with applying Landauer's principle~\cite{landauer,longlandauerpaper} to the measurement process, as has been first done by Bennett \cite{bennettreview82} and was generalised to feedback protocols by Ref.~\cite{esposito-prx}.
+We however emphasise that our framework derives Eq.~\eqref{eq:firstmainresult} in the purely quantum mechanical framework.

-is independent of the specific measurement implementation $(U_{SM},\rho_M, \{Q_k\})$ and immediately follows from \eqref{eq:overallenergycostlowerbound} by the non-negativity of $\mathcal{I}$ and $\Delta_Q$.
-Our derivation of Eq.\ (\ref{eq:firstmainresult}) extends previous work by refs.\cite{sagawaueda09,inefficient-measurements}, which was restricted to efficient measurements or assumed thermality of $\rho_S$ and the Second Law (see Appendix \ref{label-appendix8}).